The Curtis Atrium

 Keystone Property Group | Philadelphia, Pennsylvania

-The footprint inhabits an entire city block, and the original design, considered to be progressive at the time, sought to enhance all areas with access to natural light, ventilation and views to the outside.
-Light and air was brought into the core of building by way of an open-air central courtyard, which was also used as a carriage (and later vehicular) entrance for shipping and receiving.
-A renovation in the 1980’s converted this outdoor space to indoor space: a skylight enclosed the volume at the top, 20 ft. tall artificial palm trees populated the space, and a large terraced Italian marble fountain located on axis with the new pedestrian entrance were the introduced modifications.
+Considered to be progressive at the time of its construction, the original design sought to enhance all areas with access to natural light, ventilation, and views to the outside.
+Light and air were brought into the core of the building by way of an open-air central courtyard, which was also used as a carriage (and, later, vehicular) entrance for shipping and receiving.
+To meet the owner’s desired changes, however, VMA needed a plan that would respond to the 1980’s conversion of this outdoor space into indoor space with a skylight, 20-foot-tall artificial palm trees, a terraced Italian marble fountain.

 - "Reinventing the Curtis for Millennials (and Some Boomers Too)" by Dees Stribling.
 Bisnow Philadelphia, 21 January 2015.

 - "Curtis Center Will Be a ‘Central Hub’ for Washington Square" by Lauren Mennen.
 The Philadelphia Inquirer, 12 January 2015.

 Architecture, Interior Design